alanwilter/GenEditID/docs/howto.md

   - [SQLAlchemy 1.1 Documentation](http://docs.sqlalchemy.org/en/rel_1_1/)
 - [Alembic](https://bitbucket.org/zzzeek/alembic) is an excellent solution for SQLAlchemy-based systems.
 It provides a methodical approach and supports auto-generation of migration scripts.
 See [article](https://www.compose.com/articles/schema-migrations-with-alembic-python-and-postgresql/).

+#### Installation instruction
-Installation instructions for Postgres on a Centos 7 server can be found [in this separate document](postgres.md).
+Installation instructions for Postgres on a Centos 7 server can be found [Installing Postgres](postgres.md).

 #### Postgres Drivers for R

-See [postgres.md] and then [server_setup.md].

 ## R